DeanHazineh/DFlat-tensorflow/readme.md

 For usage and documentation, a readthedocs page is in active development.
 Examples for inverse design are provided in `DFlat/examples/`.
 Additional examples will be provided in the future (we welcome community made examples).

 For developers and researchers,
-- a script to train neural models can be found in `DFlat/dflat/neural_optical_layer/core/runtraining_neural_models.py`
+- a script to train neural models can be found in `DFlat/dflat/neural_optical_layer/core/trainer_models.py`
-- a script to build a cell library using RCWA_TF can be found in `DFlat/dflat/cell_library_generation/generate_cell_library.py`
+- a script to build a cell library using RCWA_TF can be found in `DFlat/dflat/cell_library_generation/generate_cell_library.py`.

 ### (a) install and run DFlat in Google collab:
 DFlat can be easily installed in used in the cloud on Google Collab.
 This is ideal for mac os users as tensorflow_gpu is not supported by mac.
-Google collab notebooks for the two current examples can be accessed at the links:
+Google collab notebooks for the two current examples can be found in the examples folder and online at the links:
  - <a href="https://colab.research.google.com/drive/1CVZnfwPmyd6V2qdYSXI5vShGgJecMENX?usp=sharing" target="_blank">achromatic_metalens_rcwa.py</a>
  - <a href="https://colab.research.google.com/drive/1cOeSNBQ4vS6xNZlOPBQhMdcViHQHclyi?usp=sharing" target="_blank">metalens_neural.py</a>